WesR/Halcyon/usage.md

     + @param `roomID` String the room to send to
     + @param `fileBuffer` BytesIO The file in bytes format
     + @param `fileName` String the file name of the file
-    + @param `generate_blurhash` Bool Generate a Bluehash for the image.
+    + @param `generate_blurhash` Bool Generate a Blurhash for the image.
 This is a blur used as filler while the image loads.
 Defaults True
     + @param `generate_thumbnail` Bool Set to true to automatically downsize images over 640x640.
 Defaults True

 ## halcyon event handlers